 December 10, 2020

-The coordinated agreement included four main penalties and organizational
+The coordinated agreement included four main penalties and organizational changes for Mr. Cooper:

 - Refunds and other repayments of approximately $90 million to more than 115,000 consumers in 53 states and jurisdictions

 - Civil penalties and government reimbursement of more than $6.5 million

 - Enhanced servicing standards for three years

 - Additional regulatory oversight and corporate disclosure to ensure the company maintains adequate risk and compliance programs